 The iPhone 14 Pro and iPhone 14 Pro Max rank as some of the best camera phones you can buy, partially thanks to the new 48MP main sensor.
 It can take some great shots, and even use the full 48 megapixels in RAW photos.

 We've heard about a periscope telephoto lens in an iPhone for a while now, and 2023 might be the year it happens.
 Ming-Chi Kuo claims the iPhone 15 Pro will finally get this periscope telephoto capability, helping it match the likes of Samsung and Google for zoom performance.
-That said, it could be reserved for the iPhone 15 Ultra, though a recent iPhone 15 Pro render included it in the design.
+That said, it could be reserved for the iPhone 15 Pro Max this year, with next year's iPhone 16 Pro and Pro Max both getting it thanks to a size increase for both phones.

 Another Kuo rumor claims that the iPhone 15 Pro will sport an 8P main lens to reduce distortion in wider-angle shots, but considering that Apple just moved to a 7P lens for the iPhone 14 Pro, we'd take this one with a grain of salt.